adarsh062/LoanFlow/README.md

-# 🚀 LoanFlow — Loan Management System
+# LoanFlow — Full Stack Loan Management System

-A full-stack Loan Management System built using **Next.js, Express, MongoDB, and TypeScript** to manage the complete loan lifecycle — from borrower onboarding and loan application to approval, disbursement, repayment, and closure.
+A production-ready Loan Management System that manages the complete loan lifecycle, from borrower onboarding and application to approval, disbursement, repayment, and closure.

-## 🌐 Live Demo
+## Live Demo

-**Frontend:**
+Frontend:
 https://loan-flow-steel.vercel.app/login

-**Backend API:**
+Backend:
 https://loanflow-21z9.onrender.com/

-> ⚠️ Backend is hosted on Render's free tier.
-The first request may take 30–60 seconds if the service has been inactive.
+> Note: The backend is hosted on Render's free tier.
+If the service has been idle, the first request may take up to 30–60 seconds while the server wakes up.

 ---

-## ✨ Features

-### 👤 Borrower Portal
-- User Registration & Login
-- Personal Details Submission
-- BRE (Business Rule Engine) Validation
-- Salary Slip Upload
-- Loan Eligibility Check
-- Loan Application Submission
-- Live Loan Calculation

-### 🏢 Operations Dashboard
-- Sales Module
-- Sanction Module
-- Disbursement Module
-- Collection Module
-- Admin Dashboard

-### 🔒 Security
-- JWT Authentication
-- Password Hashing (bcrypt)
-- Protected Routes
-- Role-Based Access Control (RBAC)
-- Backend Authorization Middleware

----

-## 🏗️ Tech Stack
+## Tech Stack

 ### Frontend
 - Next.js 16